Canadiens 6, Maple Leafs 2

 The Canadiens soared ahead 2-0 early in the second on a goal by Calum MacKay, which Richard set up with a rush into the Toronto zone.
 MacKay had to take two raps at the puck to drive it past Lumley.

 Smith, who hadn’t over-exerted himself in the first period, came back to score a pair of goals from opposite sides of the rink to tie the score for the Leafs.

 For his first one, he picked up a pass from Kennedy on left wing near the Montréal blue line, stepped around Harvey and rapped a shot past Jacques Plante’s short side.

-Harvey was on the ice again when Smith clicked for No. 2, but this time the Toronto left wing all star sped down the right wing.
+Harvey was on the ice again when Smith clicked for number two, but this time the Toronto left wing all star sped down the right wing.
 Harvey covered him to the boards, but left Sid a bird’s-eye view of the net on the far side.
 Smith hit it with a backhand shot, on which Plante barely moved.

 The Leafs, who had been carrying the play for the first three quarters of the period, fell down badly when Tim Horton drew a questionable tripping penalty at 14:37.

 While he was off, Béliveau, who worked as he pleased like a Missouri mule, cashed in a goalmouth relay from Harvey to move the Canadiens back in front.

 Shortly before the end of the second period, Richard almost duplicated his first goal when he picked up a back pass from MacKay and rifled a 25-footer past Lumley.

 Richard collected his third at 6:18 of the last period, while Leaf Jimmy Thomson was off for hooking.
 Béliveau won a faceoff from Kennedy, passed back to Doug Harvey, who slipped it to Richard.
 He slapped it in from 25 feet.
 Béliveau wound up the scoring for the Canadiens with a 35-foot slap shot.